CtripleU/Item-lister-app/README.md

 # Item-lister-app

-This is a simple item lister add that I built with HTML, Bootstrap, and JavaScript.
+This is a simple item lister app that I built with HTML, Bootstrap, and JavaScript.
 It's functionalities include: adding an item, displaying the added item, deleting an item, and searching for an item.

 Here's a screenshot: